-The ambient sensors in our work have been divided into two different categories, of which one is mainly to monitor the living environment, e.g. lumen sensors used to monitor light level for each room and switch sensors equipped on the entrance door used to determine whether the resident goes out, comes home, or else, and the other is mainly to monitor the active state of electric appliances so that the residents’ activities will be revealed when the associated electric appliances are being used.
-An example of the latter is that the AR system recognizes that the resident is watching TV partly because it finds the state of TV is “on”.
-First type of sensor is as shown in Fig. 2-2(a).
-Second type of sensor is as shown in Fig. 2-2(b).
-We will use their sensor data to build a machine learning model that uses to category residents’ activity; the detailed processing procedure will be described in chapter3.
+The ambient sensors discreased in this research are divided into two different categories, of which one is mainly to monitor the living environment, e.g. lumen sensors used to monitor light level for each room and switch sensors on the entrance door used to tell whether the resident goes out, comes home, or else, and the other is mainly to monitor the active states of electric appliances so that the residents’ activities will be revealed when the associated electric appliances are being used.
+An example of the latter is that the AR system recognizes that the resident is watching TV partly because the system finds the state of TV is “on”.
+The first type of sensor is shown in Fig. 2-2(a), and thesecond type of sensor is as shown in Fig. 2-2(b).
+We will use the obtained sensor data to build a machine learning model and then category residents’ activities; the detailed processing procedure will be described in Chapter3.